nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004-04-16-MARS_OPPORTUNITY.md

 ----
 ### DATE: April 16, 2004
 ----
-Morning has Broken by Cat Stevens
-Hallelujah Chorus from George Frederic Handel's Messiah by Handel Dazed and Confused by Led Zeppelin.
+Morning has Broken by Cat Stevens<br />Hallelujah Chorus from George Frederic Handel's Messiah by Handel<br />Dazed and Confused by Led Zeppelin.

 ##### Comment:
 * No mission comment